British High Commissioner to Fiji

 The British High Commission in Suva is accredited to Fiji, Federated States of Micronesia, Kiribati, Republic of the Marshall Islands, Tonga and Tuvalu.

-We offer a wide range of services that include providing consular assistance to UK nationals, facilitating visa applications for those who want to visit the UK, funding for Projects, scholarships for Masters’ degree in the UK and support to members of the British Armed Forces and their families.
+We offer a wide range of services that include providing consular assistance to UK nationals, funding for Projects, scholarships for Master’s degree in the UK and support to members of the British Armed Forces and their families.

 Out-of-hours emergency assistance

-British nationals who need urgent consular assistance outside normal office hours should call +679 3229100 and follow the prompts.
+British nationals who need urgent consular assistance outside normal office hours should call +679 3229100 and follow the prompt.

 To get the latest Travel Advice please click here